 The USC Center for Law and Philosophy is a research center devoted to the promotion of interdisciplinary scholarship in legal, moral, and political philosophy.
 The Center holds conferences and workshops, and works with faculty and students to enhance the study of law and philosophy at USC.
 The Center sponsors a new online peer reviewed journal in moral, political and legal philosophy, Journal of Ethics & Social Philosophy.
 The current director is Andrei Marmor.

 USC’s philosophy department is a hotbed of research in the areas of metaethics and practical reason.
-The up-and-coming trio of Stephen Finlay, Jake Ross, and Mark Schroeder work in these areas, and are supported by the strengths of the department in the overlapping topics of normative ethics (John Dreher, Dallas Willard), action theory (Kadri Vihvelin, George Wilson, Gary Watson), philosophy of law (Andrei Marmor), and philosophy of language (James Higginbotham, Scott Soames, George Wilson).
+Ralph Wedgwood, Stephen Finlay, Jake Ross, and Mark Schroeder work in these areas, and are supported by the strengths of the department in the overlapping topics of normative ethics (John Dreher), action theory (Kadri Vihvelin, Gary Watson), philosophy of law (Andrei Marmor), political philosophy (Jonathan Quong) and philosophy of language (Scott Soames, Robin Jeshion).

 Metaethics is the study of moral reality, moral knowledge, moral thought, and moral language.
 Do moral questions have objectively true or false answers?
 Are there moral facts, and if so, are they relative, or absolute?
 Can we know anything about them, and if so, how?
 Is moral language about moral facts, or is it just a device of social coordination or a way of expressing attitudes?
 Are moral thoughts beliefs about the world, or are they just a matter of being ‘for’ or ‘against’ things?
 Metaethics asks these and related questions.